Decoding algorithms for surface codes

 \subsection{Erasure errors}

 To finish with this section, we will discuss another error type that can corrupt the qubits of a quantum computer, named erasure error, and that will be considered for the Union Find decoder \cite{UF,erasure}.
 Erasure errors come from two types of physical mechanisms that qubits may experience: \begin{itemize} \item \textbf{Leakage:} qubits are defined as two-level coherent systems.
 However, when physically implemented, there exist other levels that can be populated.
 This would imply that the qubit has left the computational subspace and, thus, it is not useful anymore \cite{UF,leak}.
 Leakage may arise due to decoherence processes that make the qubit to leave the computational space or due to leaky quantum gates. \item \textbf{Loss:} this refers to the scenario where the qubit is physically missing \cite{UF,loss}.
 For example, in a photonic system the qubit encoded in a photon may be lost. \end{itemize} In this context, an erasure channel describes the fact that a qubit at a known location has been lost with probability $p_e$ \cite{erasure}.
 The fact that it is known which of the qubits is lost is important since it provides with useful information for treating those errors.
-The detection of leakage events in physical qubits can be done by means of the quantum jump technique or by means of ancillary qubits, for example \cite{erasure,leak,leakdetect,qjump1,qjump2}.
+The detection of leakage events in physical qubits can be done by means of the quantum jump technique or by means of ancillary qubits, for example \cite{erasure,leak,leakdetect}.
 Errors of this type with unknown locations are named deletion errors in the literature \cite{deletion}.
+The significant difference between deletion and erasure errors lies in the fact that a deletion error leads to a decrease in the number of qubits of the system, i.e. the qubit is effectively lost, while an erasure error occurrence does not decrease the number of qubits.
 In this sense, the erasure channel on a qubit, $\rho$, may be described as

 where $|e\rangle$ refers to an erasure flag giving the information that such qubit has been erased.
 Since erasure errors are detected and their location is known, qubits subjected to such errors can be reinitialized, which results in those being subjected to a random Pauli error after the measurement of the stabilizers is performed \cite{UF}.